-A multistep ray advection scheme is proposed here for phase-averaged wave models.
-It is based on the Lagrangian energy balance [Eq.
-(2)] and generalizes the fully Lagrangian advection scheme of the CREST wave model (Ardhuin et al. 2001) by reducing the time interval over which energy is advected along a given ray trajectory.
-This time interval, a multiple N of the predefined time step Δt used for the source-term integration, can be adjusted between the original fully Lagrangian scheme ($N = \infty$, in practice limited by the model domain size) and the efficient but diffusive piecewise ray methods (N = 1; Sobey 1986).
-This scheme belongs to the class of semi-Lagrangian schemes with the earlier INTERPOL scheme of Lavrenov and Onvlee (1995), and it is unconditionally stable, can be implemented on an arbitrary irregular spatial grid, and effectively eliminates the garden sprinkler effects of finite-difference schemes by using finite bandwidths.
+A multi-step ray advection scheme is proposed here for phase-averaged wave models.
+It is based on the Lagrangian energy balance equation (2), and generalizes the fully Lagrangian advection scheme of the CREST wave model (Ardhuin et al., 2001) by reducing the time interval over which energy is advected along a given ray trajectory.
+This time interval, a multiple N of the pre-defined time step Δt used for the source term integration, can be adjusted between the original fully Lagrangian scheme ($N = \infty$, in practice limited by the model domain size) and the efficient but diffusive piecewise ray methods (N = 1, Sobey, 1986).
+This scheme belongs to the class of semi-Lagrangian schemes with the earlier 'INTERPOL' scheme of Lavrenov and Onvlee (1995), and is unconditionally stable, can be implemented on an arbitrary irregular spatial grid, and effectively eliminates the gardensprinkler effects of finite-difference schemes by using finite bandwidths.

-The finite-bandwidth representation used in CREST, computing as many rays as necessary to resolve their variability, is probably more accurate (and slower) than the angular smoothing technique used in INTERPOL for the shallow-water cases described here with strong refraction effects.
-However, in deeper water the latter technique is probably more efficient.
+The finite-bandwidth representation used in CREST, computing as many rays as necessary to resolve their variability, is probably more accurate (and slower) than the angular smoothing technique used in INTERPOL for the shallow water cases described here with strong refraction effects.
+However in deeper water the latter technique is probably more efficient.
 For large values of N, a large number of rays is needed to describe a finite bandwidth, resulting in an expensive precomputation effort.
 The effort of both computing rays and integrating the energy balance equation is reduced drastically in a low-N scheme requiring only a single or a few rays to describe a band.
-This efficiency makes possible a frequent update of the rays to represent the variable refraction due to unsteady currents and water levels, already performed in the TELEMAC-based Operational Model Addressing Wave Action Computation (TOMAWAC) piecewise ray model (M. Benoit 2001, personal communication).
-In the academic test, presented in Fig. 2, the N = 1 single-ray advection scheme was 5 and 2.5 times faster than N = 20 and 4 multistep schemes with finite-bandwidth representations, yielding a maximum error of σ{θ} of 35%, compared with 4% and 15% for N = 20 and 4, respectively (Fig. 6).
+This efficiency makes possible a frequent update of the rays to represent the variable refraction due to unsteady currents and water levels, already performed in the TOMAWAC piece-wise ray model (Benoit, personal communication, 2001).
+In the academic test, presented in figure 2, the N = 1single ray advection scheme was 5 and 2.5 times faster than N = 20 and N = 4 multi-step schemes with finite-bandwidth representations, yielding a maximum error of σ{θ} of 35%, compared with 4 and 15% for N = 20 and 4, respectively (figure 6).

-The N = 1 finite-bandwidth scheme is both less accurate (55% error) and slower (by a factor of 1.5) than the N = 1 single-ray scheme but has the benefit of eliminating the garden sprinkler effect that may appear in large domains with regular spatial grids.
-On the real shelf bathymetry the N = 1 finite-bandwidth ray advection scheme was already quite efficient, making the entire computation (including source-term computation and interpolation) 4 times faster than the original CREST scheme.

-The effectiveness of the present semi-Lagrangian scheme in reducing numerical diffusion was demonstrated with academic tests and observations of the evolution of the directional spread σ{θ} of swell across the shelf during the Shoaling Waves Experiment in 1999.
-Although this parameter is rarely given much attention, it has important implications for nearshore morphodynamics (Reniers et al. 2004) and forces on structures.
-A single-step ray advection scheme may artificially broaden the directional spectrum, sometimes more so
+The N = 1 finite bandwidth scheme is both less accurate (55% error) and slower (by a factor 1.5) than the N = 1 single ray scheme, but has the benefit of eliminating garden sprinkler that may appear in large domains with regular spatial grids.
+On the real shelf bathymetry the N = 1 finite bandwidth ray advection scheme was already quite efficient, making the entire computation (including source term computation and interpolation) 4 times faster than the original CREST scheme.
+The effectiveness of the present semi-Lagrangian scheme in reducing numerical diffusion was demonstrated with academic tests and observations of the evolution of the directional spread σ{θ} of swell across the shelf during the SHOaling Waves Experiment in 1999.
+Although this parameter is rarely given much attention, it has important implications for nearshore morphodynamics (Reniers et al. 2004) and forces on structures (Forristall et al. 1998).
+A single-step ray advection scheme may artificially broaden the directional spectrum, sometimes more so than the predicted natural diffusion resulting from wave scattering by the bottom topography.
+These errors are effectively suppressed by increasing N (e.g. a 4-step scheme with a 600 s time step was sufficient for the North Carolina Shelf).
+These results demonstrate the usefulness of semi-Lagrangian schemes for studying natural scattering processes that may be buried in the numerical noise when other schemes are used.